Chief characters in Britain's Brexit saga

 The former London mayor was a figurehead in the official Leave campaign, urging Britain to "take back control" from Brussels, where he was once an EU-bashing political correspondent.

-Johnson retained a high profile, using his weekly column in The Daily Telegraph to attack her approach, and was well-placed to take advantage when May eventually stood down.
+Johnson retained a high profile, using his weekly column in The Daily Telegraph to attack May's approach, and was well-placed to take advantage when she eventually stood down.

-He easily won a Conservative Party leadership contest in July, and then defied expectations by securing new divorce terms with Brussels.
+He easily won a Conservative Party leadership contest, and then defied expectations by securing new divorce terms with Brussels.

-He scored a thumping majority in a December general election on a pledge to "get Brexit done", promising he had an "oven-ready" deal.
+He scored a thumping majority in 2019's general election on a pledge to "get Brexit done", promising he had an "oven-ready" deal.

 Johnson had vowed to finalise trade deals with both the soon-to-be 27-member EU, and the United States, in 2020.

-He defied naysayers by securing the EU deal -- albeit at the close to the last minute on Christmas Eve -- but his promise of a trans-Atlantic pact by the end of the year fell by the wayside.
+He defied naysayers by securing the EU deal -- albeit at close to the last minute on Christmas Eve -- but his promise of a transatlantic pact by the end of the year fell by the wayside.

 Dominic Cummings

-Cummings was the brains behind "Vote Leave" who was popularised by actor Benedict Cumber batch in a TV dramatisation of the referendum campaign.
+Dominic Cummings was the brains behind "Vote Leave" -- and was popularised by actor Benedict Cumberbatch in a TV dramatisation of the referendum campaign.

 But his combative tactics and abrasive personality made him enemies across the political spectrum, and in November he was forced to leave as Johnson's most senior adviser.